nobrefelipe/flutter_ui_toolkit/README.md

 However because the widgets are purely Flutter widgets, you can use it with no fear :)
 ```

-Flutter UI Toolkit is a pre-built collection of the most used widgets to create apps.
+Flutter UI Toolkit is a pre-built collection of the most used widgets to create apps,
+the basic ones like:  Buttons, Inputs, Headings, Dialogs, Action Sheets, etc..

-The idea is that you can use these widgets the way you use classes in HTML and CSS.
+The idea is that you can use these widgets the way you use classes in HTML and CSS and be a simple helper.

 The widgets can receive an argument called `as` that will carry the widget's styles.
 The advantage of this approach is that we don't need to repeat styling every time we create a new widget.